 Our bed preparation and marking are done using tractor mounted equipment, which means that our beds are designed around the size of our equipment and also to leave sufficient working space for the tractor.
 We plant our beds on a 8 inch x 8 inch spacing, with 5 rows of garlic per bed.
 This allows for about 750 plants per 100 foot bed.
 This spacing allows the garlic to grow without too much competition for nutrients and sunlight.
 We also have lots of land to rotate our crop, so spacing closely is not a concern here.
 Once the beds are marked we distribute the garlic cloves on the surface of the bed, then go back and push them 2-3 inches below the surface.
 Once all the garlic in a bed is pushed in, we place markers for varieties, count the number of cloves planted for each variety, and rake the surface of the bed with a leaf rake to cover each hole where the garlic cloves have been planted.

-We used to mulch our beds quite heavily and hand weed whatever weeds made it up through the mulch.
+When planting garlic we used to mulch our beds quite heavily and hand weed whatever weeds made it up through the mulch.
 This was very labour intensive and we could never really get ahead of the weeds.
 Next we tried mulching the beds for the winter then pulling the mulch off as soon as the snow melted and placing the mulch in the walkways.
-Now we could hoe the weeds in the beds quickly, but the walkways were still problem as there was too much mulch for the rototiller to be effective and now we had to pull weeds in the walkway or use a string trimmer, which could be hazardous to the garlic plants if you got too close.
+Now we could hoe the weeds in the beds quickly, but the walkways were still problem as there was too much mulch for the rototiller to be effective and we had to pull weeds in the walkway or use a string trimmer, which could be hazardous to the garlic plants if you got too close.

 Our preferred method now is to plant deep and not use any mulch at all.
 Now we hoe the weeds out of the beds as required and rototill the walkways to keep the weeds down there.